mwaidele/python_lecture_KIS2020/setup.md

 - Go to [the DataCamp portal sign up](https://www.datacamp.com/users/sign_up)
 - Register with your leibniz-kis.de email (DataCamp will send some advertisement every now and then.
 You can of course choose any other email, but due to subscription purposes, your work-mail is advised)
+- **Important:** The final details on how to get reimbursed have not been agreed on yet.
+Of course you will be fully imbursed eventually.
+We will notify everyone in a seperate email, once an agreement was made.
+If you'd rather wait until then, you can skip the following steps.
 - Go to [the plan overview](https://www.datacamp.com/pricing)
 - Click "subscribe" under the BASIC tab
 - At the top of the page, **click "pay monthly"**
 - Enter your details.
-You can pay via credit card or PayPal, of course you will be fully reimbursed by the Institute.
+You can pay via credit card or PayPal, again: of course you will be fully reimbursed by the Institute.
 - Download your invoice: Go to [Account Settings -> Subscription](https://www.datacamp.com/profile/account_settings/subscription), all the way at the bottom right, under "Payment History", you can click "Download".
 Save the pdf to your disk.
-- Write an email to Heidrun Strohbach (heidrun.strohbach@leibniz-kis.de), for the subject type: "Python lecture at KIS: DataCamp - Reimbursement"; and attach your invoice pdf document.
-In the text body, give your bank details (IBAN and account holder).
+- Please keep this document , as you will need it for the reimbursement.
 - **Important:** the Institute will for now only pay one month of subscription, so we need to cancel the plan right away.
 Again go to [Account Settings -> Subscription](https://www.datacamp.com/profile/account_settings/subscription)
 - In the top right under "Subscription", click "Stop Automatic Billing".
 - A pop-up window will open.
 Click "Cancel forever"